flyteorg/flytekit/docs/source/contributing.rst

   is the future home for testing functionality like ``mock`` etc, and currently serves as documentation.
   All test extensions should be imported from here.
 - ``flytekit/models``
-  Protobuf generated Python code is not terribly user-friendly, so we improve upon those ``flyteidl`` classes here.
+  Protobuf generated Python code is not user-friendly, so we improve upon those ``flyteidl`` classes here.
 - ``plugins``
   is the source of all plugins
 - ``flytekit/bin/entrypoint.py``
-  The run time entrypoint for flytekit.
+  The run time entrypoint for Flytekit.
 When a task kicks off, this is where the click command goes.
 - ``flytekit/clis``
   This is the home for the clis.
 - ``flytekit/configuration``